-Culprits: Dishes that use soy sauce (chicken rice, dark carrot cake, fried bee hoon or vermicelli, char kuay teow or fried flat rice noodles, and some types of chilli dip), fermented beans like natto or tempeh (in mee siam, a tangy and spicy noodle dish) or kecap manis (ayam bakar or grilled chicken); sayur lodeh (coconut-based vegetable curry) that contains tempeh; yong tau hu soup stock (yong tau hu refers to a mixture of fish-, vegetable- and tofu-based items); dishes fried with soybean oil.
+Culprits: Dishes that use soy sauce (chicken rice, dark carrot cake, fried bee hoon or vermicelli, char kuay teow or fried flat rice noodles, and some types of chilli dip), fermented beans like natto or tempeh (in mee siam, a tangy and spicy noodle dish) or kecap manis (in ayam bakar or grilled chicken); sayur lodeh (coconut-based vegetable curry) that contains tempeh; yong tau hu soup stock (yong tau hu refers to a mixture of fish-, vegetable- and tofu-based items); dishes fried with soybean oil.

 Culprits: Things that contain soy or fish sauce (see above); wheat flour is sometimes used to thicken gravies.
 Note that “barley” drinks are usually prepared with Job’s tears, which are gluten-free.

 There are establishments which have gluten-free options on their menus, such as The Soup Spoon chain, Entre-Nous, HRVST and Super Loco at Customs House and Robertson Quay, but there’s the risk of cross-contamination for very sensitive people.
 Then there is The Butcher’s Wife, where the menu is gluten-free.
 All these places usually do not serve Singaporean cuisine.

 Tips for Visitors with Food Allergies

 - Do your research.
 Reading this post is a good start, if I may say so.
-Search forums and ask if you can’t get the answers you’re looking for.
+Search travel and expatriate forums and ask if you can’t get the answers you’re looking for.

 - Going to a restaurant?
 Call well ahead to reserve a spot and let them know your needs.
 They’ll appreciate this far more than if you were to walk in unannounced and make your demands.
 If you have an allergen-free version of an essential condiment, bring it along for the restaurant’s use.